dcm4che/dcm4chee-arc-cs/docs/networking/specs/workflow/workflow.rst

 The Workflow AE will propose Presentation Contexts as shown in the following table:

-.. table:: Table 4.2.3.3.2-1.: Proposed Presentation Contexts for Real-World Activity Acquire Images
+.. table:: Proposed Presentation Contexts for Real-World Activity Acquire Images

 +----------------------------------------------------------------------------------------------------------------------------------------------------+
 | Presentation Context Table                                                                                                                         |